 Preview: AFC Fylde v Harriers

-I expect Harriers to line-up as follows (4-3-3): Hornby; Williams, Francis-Angol, Lowe, Tunnicliffe; Croasdale, McQuilkin, Truslove; Nti, Waite, Austin.
+I expect Harriers to line-up as follows (4-3-3): Hall; Williams, Taylor, O'Connor, Horsfall; Croasdale, McQuilkin, Weeks; Sonupe, Ironside, Wright.

-Referee tomorrow will be Steven Copeland from Liverpool.
-This will be his second time in charge of a Harriers game having done the 2-0 defeat at Halifax earlier this season.
+This afternoon's referee will be Dan Middleton from Leicestershire.
+This will be his second time in charge of a Harriers game having done last season's 2-0 home defeat to FC United.

-The weather for the North-West coast at kick-off time tomorrow is forecast to be damp with light rain and a temperature around 11°C.
+The weather in the North West this afternoon is forecast to be showery at kick-off time with a 35% chance of rain and a temperature around 9°C.